Republicans say Obama shows weakness, Syria strategy a 'mess'

 "I don't have a problem with the tactics of it.
 And the numbers might even have to be larger at some point," Florida Senator Marco Rubio said of the Obama administration's disclosure on Friday of the deployment of fewer than 50 special operations troops on the ground in northern Syria in the coming weeks.

 "I think the broader issue is: what is the strategy?"
-Rubio said on the CBS program "Face the Nation."
+Rubio said on the CBS programme "Face the Nation."

 The announcement marked a reversal of Obama's vow not to send U.S. ground troops into Syria's civil war, raging since 2011.